ALL PARTICIPANTS MUST STAY 6-FEET APART.

 Dogs must willingly jump off dock.
 This class will help you perfect your throwing, and other techniques to help your dog jump farther.

-Pool can only be rented for 1/2 hour or hourly.
+Pool can only be rented for 1/2 hour or per hour.
 We do not rent for less than 1/2 hour increments.

 Please call (520) 456-9020 to reserve your time.